 Instructions

-- Preheat the pellet grill to 225°F and mix together the brown sugar, salt, white pepper, parika, garlic powder, onion powder, and dry mustard in a bowl to make the dry rub.
+- Make the Dry Rub: In a small bowl, mix together the brown sugar, salt, white pepper, paprika, garlic powder, onion powder, and dry mustard.

 Leave a Reply